mogtofu33/gitlab-ci-drupal/README.md

 ## Advanced usage

-If you want to test your Drupal from an existing config, you have to create a `./config/sync` folder with your config and set _SETUP_FROM_CONFIG_ in `.gitlab-ci.yml`.
+If you want to test your Drupal from an existing configuration, you have to create a `./config/sync` folder with your configuration and set _SETUP_FROM_CONFIG_ in `.gitlab-ci.yml`.

 ----